 The EAL Department also offers a weekly club for pupils to come for a chat, get help with their work, practise their English and make friends.
 The younger pupils find the support from older pupils invaluable.

 Dauntsey’s is very proud of the Music Department and there are many music groups and orchestras to join.
 It is important to sign up early for music lessons if you want them by completing our online form.

 You will wear your School uniform or Sixth Form clothes until 17.30 from Monday to Friday, and up to 13.30 on Saturdays.
 After these times you may change into your own clothes.

 All boarding pupils should be dressed smartly at breakfast.
 Boys may not wear earrings, and other jewellery must not be visible.
 Girls may wear only one small sleeper or stud earring in each lower lobe and other jewellery should not be visible.
 Nose studs, tongue studs and the like are not allowed.
 Hair – there should be no extremes of style, colour or cut.
 Boys’ hair should be groomed and tidy.
 Hair should be off the collar and boys should be clean-shaven.
 Girls’ hair, if worn long, should be groomed and tidy or tied back.

 Uniform for First to Fifth Forms

 You will need to visit the School Shop to buy your uniform and sports kit on arrival at the beginning of term.
-The Shop is open on Saturday 1 September, 10:00 - 16:00 and then every day the following week from Monday 3 September, 09:00 - 17:00.
+The Shop is open every day during the week of Monday 2 September 09:30 - 17:00

 Please follow the link to make arrangements for visiting the school shop when you arrive in September and also to complete our online order form for your School Sports bag